TaoStarlit/English/book/writingDraft/unit3Crime.md

-Turesday:
+Wednesday:
 - writing:
 - linking words and sentence:
-- how to type Phonetic symbol (I can only type stress so far eg. instrinsic -O-sic; courageous Oo-ous; curious Oo-ous; decisive: -O-sive; positive/negative: Oo-tive; agressive: -O-sive)
+- how to type Phonetic symbol by keyboard (I can only type stress so far eg. instrinsic -O-sic; courageous Oo-ous; curious Oo-ous; decisive: -O-sive; positive/negative: Oo-tive; agressive: -O-sive)
 - from listen material to speaking
 - the difference between speaking and writing (in our high school, we only do reading, the never use the word in speaking)